The Best Spring Hikes at Capitol Reef in March

 2.0 miles round trip | ~25 ft elevation gain | Easy

 Sometimes the best hike is the one that asks the least of you.
-The Fremont River Trail follows the river through the Fruita Historic District — shaded by cottonwoods, alongside the sound of moving water, with the orchards and old pioneer homesteads nearby.
-In March, the first wildflowers begin appearing along the south-facing banks, and bird activity in the riparian zone picks up noticeably as migration begins.
-It’s a perfect morning walk before breakfast, and a lovely way to ease into the park on your first day.
+The Fremont River Trail follows the river through the Fruita Historic District — shaded by cottonwoods, alongside moving water, with the orchards and old pioneer homesteads right there.
+In March, the first wildflowers start showing up along the south-facing banks, and bird activity in the riparian zone picks up noticeably as migration gets going.
+It’s a perfect morning walk before breakfast.
+A lovely way to ease into the park on your first day.

 A Few Things to Know Before You Hike in March

-• Check trail conditions — Early March can bring lingering wet or icy conditions on north-facing trails and higher elevation routes.
-The Capitol Reef Visitor Center rangers are genuinely helpful in pointing you toward trails in the best shape on any given day.
+- Check trail conditions — Early March can bring lingering wet or icy conditions on north-facing trails and higher elevation routes.
+The Capitol Reef Visitor Center rangers are genuinely helpful for pointing you toward trails in the best shape on any given day.
 Stop in before you head out.

-• Flash flood awareness — Slot canyons and wash-bottom trails are beautiful in spring, and they can be dangerous when rain falls upstream.
-Check weather forecasts before heading into any canyon or wash, and be aware that storms forming over the high country can send water rushing through terrain that looks perfectly dry at your feet.
+- Flash flood awareness — Slot canyons and wash-bottom trails are beautiful in spring, and they can be dangerous when rain falls upstream.
+Check the weather before heading into any canyon or wash, and keep in mind that storms forming over the high country can send water rushing through terrain that looks perfectly dry at your feet.

-The Lodge at Red River Ranch is ideally located for all of these trailheads — most are within 10 to 20 minutes by car.
+The Lodge at Red River Ranch is within 10 to 20 minutes of all of these trailheads by car.
 Come back for a long lunch, rest up, then head back out for the afternoon light.
-That’s the rhythm of a good spring day in Capitol Reef, and we think you’ll find it hard to improve upon.
-Reserve your stay and hit the trails.
+That’s the rhythm of a good spring day in Capitol Reef.
+And if you haven’t got a place to land yet, we’ve got rooms and we’d love to have you.